admanaut/servant-box/README.md

 an easy to use library, ready to be distributed to consumers.

 ## Servant swagger
-We can generate swagger spec via the swagger executable or request it from the API via /swagger.json
+We generate swagger spec via the swagger executable or request it from the API via /swagger.json

 ### Swagger UI